Fellow-Consulting-AG/docapp-docs/docs/en/docbits/dashboard/index.md

 Document merging allows you to combine multiple documents for your needs and can be done by:

 - First, you need to select the documents you would like to merge.
-This can be done by selecting the checkbox of the documents you wish to merge.
+This can be done by selecting the checkboxes of the documents you wish to merge.

 ![Select Documents](/_images/docbits/Dashboard/Dashboard Index - Images/image_13_dm_select_documents.png)